 Horizontal scaling, or scaling out, adds more servers or nodes (or leverages distributed services that let you scale different parts of the architecture independently).
 Theoretically, you can scale infinitely – but for each new service, you’ll be adding additional overhead.

 - Data.
 How is data stored?
 Most applications today must store data, and the storage method can impact the user experience.

-In a traditional, relational database, data is stored in a structured format: rows of data and linked tables.
+In a traditional, relational database, data is stored in a structured format: rows of data and linked tables, typically used to support mature databases and rigid data structures and schemes.
 To modify the structure (add tables or columns or change the code to support new data), you must take the application offline.

 - Processing.
 What strategies are used to reduce processing time?
-Two strategies can optimize processing efficiency to reduce system load:
+There are a number of ways to reduce processing time, including combining or removing steps in the process.
+Other strategies focus on optimizing processing efficiency to reduce system load.
+For example:

 If the application requires significant user interaction processing, you should keep that work as close to the client as possible.
-For example, you could place processing into the scripting engine that loads into the browser.
+One way to accomplish this would be to place processing into the scripting engine that loads into the browser.

 You can also leverage asynchronous processing, which takes advantage of the multiprocessing capabilities of the hardware and application operating system, allowing the app to start a process and check the results later.

 One mid-market EdTech company illustrates how scalability can impact investment strategy.
 The company’s aging software utilized a monolithic architecture, installed on-premise.
 The tech team had already begun enabling a SaaS version of the app as part of their growth strategy and assured their investor that it could scale to support the aggressive growth strategy of the investment thesis.